 - Remote Desktop to connect to the Cloud PC from where ever you are.

-A Cloud PC can be used anywhere with an internet connection.
+Windows 365 can be used anywhere with an internet connection.
 All you’ll need is some device with a keyboard and mouse.
 It doesn’t matter what type of device or how lowly the hardware is because all the hard work is done in the cloud.
 This is sometimes called ‘Desktop as a Service’.

 A humble, low-cost laptop, iPad or Chromebook can remotely control a more powerful Cloud PC.
 The local/physical machine doesn’t even need Windows!
 Office Watch mentioned this option when we explained 4.5 ways to use Microsoft Office on a Chromebook